cosmos/cosmos-sdk/PENDING.md

 * Gaia
   * [\#3021](https://github.com/cosmos/cosmos-sdk/pull/3021) Add `--gentx-dir` to `gaiad collect-gentxs` to specify a directory from which collect and load gentxs.
+    Add `--output-document` to `gaiad init` to allow one to redirect output to file.

 * SDK